 dash it all!

-Like so much publishing terminology, the term “em” in “em dash” derives from the old days of printing and typesetting.
+I can’t imagine why there’s a controversy around the using dashes correctly, but there it is.
+Especially the “em” dash.
+My position?
+Use the em and other types of dashes liberally, but accurately.
+Like so many publishing terms, the “em” in “em dash” derives from the old days of printing and typesetting.
 The length of an em dash, far from being arbitrary, was equal to the width of the letter “m” in whatever typeface was being used.
-Simple.
+Simple, right?

 The bigger question is when to use em dashes.
 That’s pretty simple, too, but also a bit sublime.
 I find that em dashes are all about pacing — (note the em dash) guiding the reader through your text.
 This is really useful in fiction.
 Storytelling with em dashes at just the right points is almost like being there — listening to you tell the story audibly.